Access Guide

 - As you reach the bottom of the downhill gradient there are bollards with a width of 160cm (as shown in photograph 4).

-Continue Along Turner Street past the Main Entrance to the Garrod Building
+Continue along Turner Street past the Main Entrance to the Garrod Building

 - Continue along Turner Street for approximately 45m.